 Emeritus Member: Bill Voigt

-Martha Haarbauer directed The Seasoned Performers from 1984 until 2007, and has taught acting at UAB for over twenty-five years.
+Martha Haarbauer directed The Seasoned Performers from 1984 until 2007, coordinates the Seasoned Readers wing of TSP and taught acting at UAB for over thirty-five years.
 She is the author of Seasoned Theatre: A Guide to Creating and Maintaining a Senior Adult Theatre, published by Heinemann in 2000.
 She has appeared in productions at Birmingham Festival Theatre, Town and Gown, Jewish Community Center Players, Terrific New Theatre, UAB Theatre, and played a featured role in Horn in the West outdoor drama in Boone, North Carolina.
 Ms. Haarbauer has been a costume designer at UAB and has written several scripts for The Seasoned Performers.
 She won an Obelisk Award for acting and a Birmingham Festival of Arts Silver Bowl Award for her work with The Seasoned Performers and was presented the 1997 Professional Award by the Jefferson County Office of Senior Citizens Services.
 She received the 2001 Marian Gallaway Award for contributions to theatre in Alabama from the Alabama Conference of Theatre and Speech and the 2006 Alabama Gerontological Society Professional Award for improving the lives of seniors in Alabama.
 In 2007 she and The Seasoned Performers received the award for “Outstanding Service to the Theatre Community” from the Birmingham Area Theatre Alliance.